alexey-v-paramonov/sc_website/content/en/docs/api/podcasts.md

 - folder: podcast folder on the server filesystem
 - image: podcast cover image
-- episodes_count: the number of episoded in this podcast
+- episodes_count: the number of episodes in this podcast
 - feed_url: RSS feed URL for this podcast
 - public_page_url: public page URL for this podcast, allows to browse the podcast via a browser
 - title: podcast title